 Transportation Depth Reference Manual for the Civil PE Exam

-Looking for an up-to-date review for the closed-book exam?
+Looking for an up-to-date review for the closed-book, computer-based exam?
 Check out PPI’s new title, the PE Civil Transportation Review Manual.

 Norman R. Voigt’s Transportation Depth Reference Manual for the PE Civil Exam is an excellent reference for understanding of key Transportation Engineering concepts.
 This guide breaks down complex engineering topics into condensed, understandable sections, making it the perfect resource to build your foundational knowledge.
 Key topics on the current PE Civil Transportation are covered, such as geometric design, traffic safety, and capacity analysis.